The Importance of Drying in PCB Cleaning

 For bulk or batch drying PCBs, convection ovens with air knives might be used.
 However, when using drying ovens, temperature and air flow are major concerns and care should be taken.
 For example, if the circulating air flow isn’t strong enough or if the temperature isn’t high enough, it might not reach the moisture under low-mounted components.
 Or if the temperature is too high, it may cause surface damage to the board itself or the components by baking on any residual contaminants left behind.

 Vapor degreasing is an affordable and convenient alternative to using drying ovens.
 Vapor degreasing is an industrial cleaning process for PCBs that is quick, consistent and affordable.
-The process uses cleaning fluid immersion, combined with vapor rinsing and vapor drying, to remove all types of contaminates including fluxes, pastes, particulates and residue.
+The process uses cleaning fluid immersion, combined with vapor rinsing and vapor drying.
+It removes all types of contaminates including fluxes, pastes, particulates and residue.

 Cleaning and drying PCBs using the vapor degreasing method uses nonflammable cleaning fluids in special, engineered cleaning machines called vapor degreasers.
 Vapor degreasers range in size from small benchtop models to huge floor systems.
-No matter what the size vapor degreaser being used, the cleaning and drying processes are the same.
+No matter what the size vapor degreaser used, the cleaning and drying processes are the same.
 The vapor degreaser boils a cleaning fluid at a low temperature, usually between 40˚C/105˚F and 65°C/165°F, to produce a pure, clear and dense vapor blanket.
-PCBs are lowered into the boiling cleaning fluid in the boil sump to heat, loosen and remove the majority of the contamination.
-They then move to the rinse sump where any final vestige of contamination is rinsed away.
-Finally, the PCBs are raised up and held inside the vapor blanket, allowing the parts to dry and cool.
+PCBs lower into the boiling cleaning fluid in the boil sump to heat, loosen and remove the majority of the contamination.
+They then move to the rinse sump where any final vestige of contamination rinses away.
+Finally, the PCBs raise up and hold inside the vapor blanket, allowing the parts to dry and cool.
 The entire process takes approximately 8-15 minutes per batch.

 The cleaning fluid has a low surface tension allowing it to permeate the entire board, including under and in-between tightly-spaced components to wash away oils, fluxes and residue.
 Using a low temperature fluid minimizes the risk of damage to the PCBs and since the cleaning fluid is ultra-pure, it leaves no residue behind.